 PokerStars sign-up bonuses

-The PokerStars PA and NJ bonuses may, at first glance, appear very similar to what’s offered by the international version of the poker room.
+The PokerStars PA, MI, and NJ bonuses may, at first glance, appear very similar to what’s offered by the international version of the poker room.
 However, in reality, the promotions on the US site yield significantly more value.

 $30 free play